Herding Dogs

 With a life expectancy of 10 to 13 years, the Entlebucher Mountain Dog is a medium-lived breed.
 Overall a hardy breed, the Entlebucher Mountain Dog benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for herding dogs breeds like the Entlebucher Mountain Dog include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Entlebucher Mountain Dog has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Entlebucher Mountain Dog's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?